Eighteen Visions: Beginnings, Yesterday Is Time Killed and Until the Ink Runs Out (1995–2000)

-Rise of success (2000–2004)
+The Best of and Vanity (2000–2004)

 For their next album, The Best of Eighteen Visions, the band re-recorded some of their earlier material, some of which was out of print, with the addition of a new song, "Motionless and White".
 Trustkill and the band felt it would feel much more like a new record, rather than re-releasing the two previous albums on the label.
+The vinyl version was released in Europe through Sober Mind Records.
 Despite raw production where mistakes weren't always edited, the album was a vast improvement in production values.
 This would mark the beginning of the band's tentative approach to more melodic hardcore, rather than their older metalcore approach.

 They went on to record Vanity in 2002, which, while still containing heavy breakdowns, metal riffs and odd time signatures, featured better production work, and bits of melodic vocals in nearly all of the songs, complete with hints at balladry with the songs "Gorgeous", an acoustic piece written and performed by then-drummer Ken Floyd, and "Love in Autumn", the album's closer.
 While the fanbase grew after this release, this was the last album to feature guitarist Brandan Schieppati, who left the band in order to handle full-time vocal duties in metalcore OC band Bleeding Through.
 Eighteen Visions went on to tour for Vanity as a four-piece.
 A video was made for "You Broke Like Glass", which played in heavy rotation on MTV2's Headbangers Ball.